canjs/can-queues/README.md

 		stop       // A function used to begin flushing the NOTIFY_QUEUE.
 	},

-	enqueueByQueue // A helper function used to queue a bunch of tasks.
+	enqueueByQueue, // A helper function used to queue a bunch of tasks.

 	stack,